 Credit from Other Universities

-If you are transferring to SLU-Madrid from another institution of higher learning, you can receive credit for courses that you have completed prior to your transfer.
+If you are transferring to SLU-Madrid from another institution of higher education, you can receive credit for courses that you have completed prior to your transfer.

 If you have credits to transfer, contact the academic advising office at email@example.com.